 In all the talking online about the vaccination against Covid-19, there are no moderate opinions – in October, of the 15,000 comments and forum posts, 59% were about conspiracy and anti-vaccine theories.
-On the street, on the bus, on TV, Romania seems to be divided into pros and cons of the vaccine.
-But is this the mirror of the Romanian society?
+On the street, on the bus, and TV, Romania seems to be divided into pros and cons of the vaccine.
+But is this the mirror of Romanian society?

 Leo Burnett Romania conducted a study to see to what extent the two diametrically opposed attitudes are representative of Romanian society.